 Enjoying a sweet velvety pumpkin smoothie is a simple way to fill your day with a bit of fall cheer!

-Whether you’re enjoying it as a post-Thanksgiving dessert, or for breakfast every morning throughout the season, this healthy smoothies the perfect way to savor the flavors of the holiday.
+Whether you’re enjoying it as a post-Thanksgiving dessert, or for breakfast every morning throughout the season, these low carb drinks are the perfect way to savor the flavors of the holiday.

 Slow sipping this sweet pumpkin smoothie recipe tastes a bit like having a big dreamy scoop of ice cream.
-Healthy pumpkin recipes for vegan, paleo, and/or low carb smoothies (like this one…) make traditional holiday flavors a viable option, no matter your eating plan!
+Low carb thanksgiving recipes for vegan, paleo, and/or low carb smoothies (like this one…) make traditional holiday flavors a viable option, no matter your eating plan!

 Follow my tips below for adapting this recipe to your eating plan, it’s one of those low carb recipes that can be enjoyed a handful of ways.
 Check it out!

 One of my favorite things about this dreamy pumpkin smoothie recipe is the flavor.
 It’s a sweet creamy rendition of everything that screams holiday.

 The fact that it only takes 5 minutes to throw together is just icing on the cake!
 Here are even more reasons to love it:

 - Totally healthy and nutritious

 - Ideal dessert or meal replacement

 - Ready in 5 minutes